crillab/metrics/docs/md/wallet.md

 ## Draw Figures

-Now we have the analysis built and we have manipulated the data we want to highlight, we can start to draw figures.
+After having built the analysis and manipulated the data we want to highlight, we can start drawing figures.
 Thanks to *Wallet*, we are able to build two kinds of figures: static and dynamic.

 *Wallet* permits to draw static plots and computing tables showing different statistic measures.
-These figures can easily be exported in a format specified by the user, such as LaTeX for tables and PNG or vectorial graphics (such as SVG or EPS images).
+These figures can easily be exported in a format specified by the user, such as LaTeX for tables and PNG or vectorial graphics (such as SVG or EPS) for images.
 Static plots are highly configurable in order to fit in their final destination (e.g., in slides or articles).

 ### Static Tables